ltelab/disdrodb/docs/source/readers.rst

 If you want to run an interactive notebook, you need to run jupyter notebook in your local machine.
 Proceed as follow :

 1. Make sure you have the latest version of the code in your local folder.
-See the git clone command in the `Installation for developers <https://disdrodb.readthedocs.io/en/latest/install.html#installation-for-developers>`_ section.
+See the git clone command in the `Installation for contributors <https://disdrodb.readthedocs.io/en/latest/installation.html#installation-for-contributors>`_ section.

 2. Enter your project virtual environment or conda environment.
-Please, refer to the `Installation for developers <https://disdrodb.readthedocs.io/en/latest/install.html#installation-for-developers>`_ section if needed.
+Please, refer to the `Installation for contributors <https://disdrodb.readthedocs.io/en/latest/installation.html#installation-for-contributors>`_ section if needed.

 3. Navigate to the disdrodb folder